A Study in Chrome and Reflected Surfaces

 Title: Passing Time 9/4/00 - 10/9/00

 Size and Surface: 36″ x 48″ on 100% pure cotton duck stretched canvas.
 Since I’m working with acrylic paints, it’s important that the canvas is prepared with acrylic gesso.
-For the purpose of this painting, I’m working on Monet Master Wrap Canvas by Masterpiece Artist Canvas.
-The canvas has a nice tooth and is prepared in a way that is pleasing to me, so I’m using it as it is manufactured.
-No additional preparation is necessary.
+For this painting, I’m working on Monet Master Wrap Canvas by Masterpiece Artist Canvas.
+The canvas has a nice tooth and is prepared in a pleasing way, so I’m using it as it is manufactured.
+Therefore, no additional preparation is necessary.

 Equipment and Materials List:

 - Iwata HP-C Airbrush

 - Artool Freehand Airbrush Templates

 - Krylon Crystal Clear Acrylic Coating